ysynthey/DSA-Competitive-Prog-Notes/Sorting/Selection.md

         int minIndex = i; //starting at element 1 for (int j = i + 1; j < n; j++) { //j starts at element 2, hence i + 1
             if (arr[j] < arr[minIndex]) { //comparing the target element to the first element
-                minIndex = j; //if true, that becomes the new least element }
+                minIndex = j; //if true, store the index of the smallest value j }
         }